Most businesses are overcomplicating “AI optimization.” The same things that help humans help AI: clarity, structure, fast pages, and direct language.

 Common Mistakes to Avoid

-Optimizing for AI search doesn’t require shortcuts — and the shortcuts tend to backfire.
+Optimizing for AI search doesn’t require shortcuts, and the shortcuts tend to backfire.
+Almost every mistake I see comes from treating AI as a separate game with its own rules.

 Thoughtful, expert-led content workflows are fine.
 The risk comes from mass-scaled, manipulative tactics designed to game the system rather than serve readers.